 Now that you’ve seen the most common symbols and configurations in ladder logic, it’s time to practice your skills.
 In my opinion, the best way to practice is to “do.”
 So, here are some resources to get you programming PLCs.

-PLC Programming Resources
+PLC Programming Simulation Software

-There are a couple routes you can go with practicing your PLC programming: program in simulation, program real hardware, or read controls engineering books.
+There are a couple of routes you can go with practicing your PLC programming: program in simulation, program real hardware, or read controls engineering books.
 I’ll cover all three of these options in this section.

 I think learning on simulators is one of the better approaches to PLC programming.
 Real hardware can be expensive and dangerous to test, so working in simulation allows you to practice your skills while eliminating the hazard and cost barriers.